← All guides

 immich_postgres ghcr.io/immich-app/postgres:14-v Up (healthy)

-The web UI is at http://your-server-ip:2283.
-On first load it walks you through creating the admin account.
+On first load the web UI walks you through creating the admin account.
 The first account registered becomes the admin.
 There’s no separate setup step for that.

 Before you create it, decide how you want to structure accounts.
 Two approaches: